-1. Be able to learn the basic of surveying equipment 2.
-Recognize and apply trigonometric formulas to solve variety of practical problems [e, i, k] 3.
-Learn value of measurements [a ,g, k ] 4.
-Ability to solve most of the surveying problems [a, k] 5.
-Analyzing data effectively [a, c,k] 6.
-Determine and defend results [a]
+1. Understand the Principle of surveying [a, e]

+2. Make maps and lay out feature [a, e, k]

+3. Run a leveling net work [a, e, k]

+4. Determine the coordinates of points [a, k]

+5 Use the survey instruments [a,c, k]

+6 Calculate the areas and volumes [a, e]

+7 Run a traverse survey [a, e]

-Evaluation of the student performance during the semester (Total Final Grade) will be conducted according to the following activities:
+Evaluation of the student performance during the semester (total final mark) will be conducted according to the following activities:

-Sub-Exams: The students will be subjected to two scheduled written exams, first
+Sub-Exams: The students will be subjected to two scheduled written exams, first and projects: should be solved individually and submitted before or on a set